Body image and self esteem during teenage years

-So let’s talk about the relationship we have with our bodies.
-I don’t know if this is your case, but sometimes this relationship can be chaotic, or even downright negative.
+Let’s talk about the relationship we have with our bodies.
+I don’t know if it’s your case, but sometimes this relationship can be chaotic, or even downright negative.
 Sometimes this relationship even makes us totally unhappy.
-We can suffer the consequences without realizing where it comes from.
-I hope to raise your awareness, if necessary, and encourage you to reflect on the topic.
+We can suffer from negative self-talk without realizing where it comes from.

 Is your attitude towards your body good or bad?
 You like it or wish to be in someone else’s shoes?

 What is body image?

 Body image is the perception that one has of one’s body.
 Thoughts, feelings and attitudes that we feel when thinking about our body (and other people’s body).
 Your body, do you like it?
 Do you hate it?
 Does it make you anxious?
 Does it influence your relationship with food?
 Do you think about it often?